SchoemanClaudia/TheScoop/README.md

 **Mo:** Full review details, CRUD functionality.(Leave reviews, edit reviews, delete reviews) \
 **S:** Ratings that are shown on all pages and averaged.  \
-**C:** Code and style revisement.
-Future features such as Carousel view, ratings convered to star ratings.
+**C:** Code and style revisions.
+Future features such as Carousel view, ratings converted to star ratings. \
 **oW:** Ability to add own reviews as a user.